 Figure 8.
-The distribution of STT event depth, defined as the distance from the event to the tropopause, at Davis (top), Macquarie Island (middle), and Melbourne (bottom), determined as described in the text.
+The distribution of STT events' depths, defined as the distance from the event to the tropopause, at Davis (top), Macquarie Island (middle), and Melbourne (bottom), determined as described in the text.
 Events are coloured as described in Fig. 5.

-4 Simulation of ozone columns
+4 Simulated ozone columns